looCiprian/differential-backup/README.md

 # Differential backup
-This script allows to backup files by "differential backup" mode (Only files that have a different hash and path will be back up in a new "snapshot")
+This script allows to back up files by "differential backup" mode (Only files that have a different hash and path will be backed up in a new "snapshot")

 ## How it works
 The script will create an index database to trace which files have been already backed up and when performing a backup will create a new directory based on the current day and will copy only the new or changed files